meilisearch/documentation/learn/getting_started/chapter_3_adding_a_visual_UI.md

 ### attributesToCrop

 By default, MeiliSearch responses return the entire value of all attributes.
-You can use the `attributesToCrop` parameter to crop the value of selected attributes.
+You can use the `attributesToCrop` parameter to crop `n` bytes in either direction of the selected attributes.

 Let's take `overview` as an example, MeiliSearch will return the whole value for it.
-If you want to only view the first `10` bytes, you can use:
+If you want to crop  `5` bytes in either direction, you can use:

 <CodeSamples id= "getting_started_attributesToCrop_md" />